 How do I know this?
 I’m SPJ’s longest-serving national board member.
 Saturday afternoon, we held a virtual meeting that fireballed right away.

 Don’t believe me?
-Above, watch my supercut of crazy.
-And trust me, it gets crazier the longer you tune in.
+Watch my supercut of crazy.
+And trust me, it gets crazier the longer you tune in…

 It’s not even important to know what we were debating, which was solely about who should chair a committee.
 The board of directors innocuously wanted one person, but president Alex Tarquinio wanted another – and she went thermonuclear over it.
 Which is SOP for her, SOL for us.

 - No, I’m not violating any confidences here.
 SPJ posts videos of its board meetings, although this latest shitshow isn’t there yet.

 - Yes, I’ll catch hell.
 Even though SPJ meetings are open, and even though we’re journalists who cover other people’s shitshows, SPJ leaders usually condemn me when I “air our dirty laundry.”

 So why am I exposing SPJ’s soiled sheets right now?
 Because Tarquinio has been president for nine months, and we’ve tried everything to deal with her.
 Nothing has worked.
 She’s only getting crazier.

 Meanwhile, SPJ’s membership has dropped 13 percent during Tarquinio’s term.
 SPJ will soon conduct interviews to hire a new executive director – and Tarquinio has named herself to the search committee.
 That means her megalomania could hobble SPJ far beyond her term, which ends in September.

 I don’t think SPJ can survive that long.